ae-bii/mnk-game-ai/README.md

 ## How to Run the Game

-To run the game, execute the main.py script in Python.
-The game will start, and the user will be prompted to make their move.
+To run the game, execute the `main.py` script in Python.
+The game will start, and the user will be prompted to choose their settings.

 ## Contributions